AppDaemon/appdaemon/DASHBOARD.md

 This will force dashboard recompilation whenever the dashboard is loaded.
 You can also force a recompilation by adding the parameter `recompile=1` to the dashboard URL.

-By default, information and errors around acces to the Dashboard will go to the same place as AppDaemon's log.
+By default, information and errors around access to the Dashboard will go to the same place as AppDaemon's log.
 To split the page access out to a different file, use the `accessfile` directive, e.g.:

 ```ini
 accessfile = /var/log/dash_access